 To analyse the outcomes, two lines of methodology were addressed.
-At a first stage, categories were extracted with support of NVivo computer software reaching at the most referred terms and expressions of questions 1 and 2, that can be consulted in annex three.
-The tool is used for qualitative data analysis of the interviews, through open coding categories are made and concepts sensitized.
+At a first stage, categories were extracted with the support of NVivo computer software reaching the most referred terms and expressions of questions 1 and 2, that can be consulted in Annex 3.
+The tool is used for qualitative data analysis of the interviews, through open coding categories are made and concepts sensitised.